epeters13/pyCuSDR/README.md

-# py-CUDA-SDR
+# pyCu-SDR
 A GPU accelerated software defined radio with real-time Doppler search and correction.
 The Doppler search and demodulation is done using matched filters.
-This allows py-CUDA-SDR to be adapted to any modulation scheme by supplying a different set of filters.
+This allows pyCu-SDR to be adapted to any modulation scheme by supplying a different set of filters.

-py-CUDA-SDR features a correlation demodulator and decoder that triggers on sync and preamles.
+pyCu-SDR features a correlation demodulator and decoder that triggers on sync and preamles.
 The decored can perform CRC and FEC.
 Check out [pyreedsolomon](https://github.com/mugpahug/pyreedsolomon) for a fast Python Reed Solomon interface for Linux.

 ## Table of Contents